 When UE supports musim-GapPreference-r17 and if the configured aperiodic MUSIM gap collides with the measurement gap associated with the target frequency layer, where MUSIM gap collision rule in clause 9.1.10.4 is applied, longer cell identification period for the target inter-RAT carrier is expected.

-Identification of a cell shall include detection of the cell and additionally performing a single measurement with measurement period of TMeasure, E-UTRAN FDD defined in table 9.4.2.2-1.
+Identification of a cell shall include detection of the cell and additionally performing a single measurement with measurement period of TMeasure, E-UTRAN FDD defined in table 9.4.2.2-1 for the UE not supporting measurement gap occasion cancellation, or provided that the configuration and conditions in clause 9.1.y.4 are not met, and Table 9.4.2.2-x1 for the UE supporting measurement gap occasion cancellation provided that the configuration and conditions in clause 9.1.y.4 are met.